veebch/heat-o-matic/README.md

 # Installing it onto a Pico

-[rshell](https://github.com/dhylands/rshell) is going to be the way to do it.
+There are a few files (TODO: Trim them down), so [rshell](https://github.com/dhylands/rshell) is going to be the way to do it.
 I vaguely recall there being a minor complication.
 Check notes.

 # Using it